aldenbernsteinn/CY.AI/README.md

 =====================================

-* Before proceeding to the next step, here is some Information about Ollama model's, compatibility, and how to customize other models besides Llama3 and Gemma2.
+* Before proceeding to the next step, here is some information about Ollama models, compatibility, and how to customize other models besides Llama3 and Gemma2.

 * The CY.AI.py python script was built while using Llama3 and Gemma2.
 Llama3 is great for natural conversation, while Gemma2 has the most up-to-date information and is better for informational queries than Llama3.
 I have created templates that are  included, meant for implementing custom models for both Lamma3 and Gemma2.
-If this sounds good to you then poceed and use the already created templates for Llama3 or Gemma2.
+If this sounds good to you then proceed and use the already created templates for Llama3 or Gemma2.

  -  * If you would prefer to use other models such as Phi3, or Mistral, then you will have to make your own custom yaml. yourself.
-The  parameters/template are handled differently for each and every model.Ollama provides the information you would need to set this up, but you will have to format it for yaml.
+The  parameters/template are handled differently for each and every model.
+Ollama provides the information you would need to set this up, but you will have to format it for yaml.

 =======================================